rwieruch/blog_robinwieruch_content/blog/react-js-macos-setup/index.md

 <Sponsorship />

-In this article, you will find a concise step by step guide on how to install React on MacOS.
+In this article, you will find a step by step guide on how to install React on MacOS.
 It follows the philosophy of having one IDE to manage most of your web development tasks.
 That's how you can focus on your task at hand as a developer.
-However, if you like to compose your development environment with lightweight tools rather than with an full-blown IDE, checkout [my personal recommendations for such a setup](/mac-setup-web-development/).
-Nevertheless, if you just want to find a way for getting started with React on Mac OS quickly, follow the guide below.
+However, if you like to compose your development environment with lightweight tools rather than with an full-blown IDE, checkout [my personal MacOS web development setup](/mac-setup-web-development/).
+Nevertheless, if you just want to find a way for getting started with React on Mac OS quickly, follow the instructions below.

+*Note: Everything below (Node/NPM via NVM, VS Code, Git) can be installed via Homebrew too.
+Homebrew is a package manager for MacOS applications that is widely used by developers.
+If you want to get started in a more professional way, check out Homebrew, install it, and try to install all applications below with it.
+You will find more about it in my personal MacOS web development setup from above.*

 # Node.js and NPM on MacOS